quic/cloud-ai-sdk-pages/docs/Getting-Started/Installation/index.md

 # Introduction
-Developers can access Qualcomm Cloud AI accelerators on Cloud or by purchasing servers equipped with Qualcomm Cloud AI accelerators.
+Developers can access Qualcomm Cloud AI hardware through cloud instances or by purchasing servers equipped with Qualcomm Cloud AI hardware.

 ### Cloud Instances
 Cloud AI 100 cards are now available at 2 Cloud service providers - Amazon Web Services (AWS) and Cirrascale Cloud Services.
 The AI 100 accelerator SKUs and instance configurations offered at these providers can vary.

 - Refer to [**Getting Started on AWS**](AWS/aws.md) for more information on the instances available at AWS.
 - [**Cirrascale Cloud Services**](https://cirrascale.com/solutions-qualcomm-cloud-ai100.php) have multiple configurations (from 1 to 8 Pro AI 100 accelerators per instance) for the user to choose from.

 ???+ note
       **Developers using cloud instances can skip the rest of the installation section.
 Click here to go to the next section, [Inference Workflow](../Inference-Workflow/index.md)**